OpenSlides/openslides-backend/docs/actions/user.create.md

 Group J:

-Group I permissions if new value is `true`, otherwise or if there is no home committee (old or new) Group A Permissions
+Group I permissions and if there is no home committee (old or new) Group A Permissions